or73/pizzaApi/README.md

 ## token-GET
 **(Retrieve information)**
+### General Information
+    Required data: queryStringObject → token
+    Optional data: None
+    Procedure description:   1.
+Validate token exists
+                             2. Retrieves token information or token list

+    Two operations are available:
+      1. Get information of one token
+      2. Get a list of all existing tokens

+### Path and Required Data
 If the token exists, then returns all information associated with token, except the id.
 Otherwise, returns an error message.

 | Path              | Parameters               |  Headers | e.g.                                    |